grey-lock/Airbrb/docs/README.md

 ## Minimum Viable Product

 Airbrrrb is a web application inspired by the world famous Airbnb site.
 The backend is built with a Rails 5 API and handles data persistence with a Postgresql database schema.
-The frontend is built with React & Redux and utilizes React Router and Redux Thunk middleware for state management. the app is also styled with Bootstrap CSS.
+The frontend is built with React & Redux and utilizes React Router and Redux Thunk middleware for state management.
+The app is also styled with Bootstrap CSS.

 ### Features